Updated October 2022

 Table 1 lists the documents that can be used to verify identity.
 When mailing copies, it is important to include the unique reference ID number provided during the online ID proofing process so the documents can be matched to the correct account.

-Household contacts who do not have any of the documents needed to complete the ID proofing process will not be able to submit an application online on Healthcare.gov.
-Instead, they may complete the application by mailing a completed paper application form or may apply over the phone by contacting the marketplace call center at 1-800-318-2596 (TTY: 1-855-889-4325).
+Household contacts who do not have any of the documents needed to complete the ID proofing process will not be able to submit an application online on HealthCare.gov.
+Instead, they may complete the application by mailing a completed paper application form or may apply over the phone by contacting the HealthCare.gov call center at 1-800-318-2596 (TTY: 1-855-889-4325).
 They should ask to receive notices about their application by mail.
-If they qualify for marketplace coverage, they will need to go through the marketplace call center to select and enroll in a plan.
-To evaluate their health plan options before enrolling, applicants can use the “See plans” tool on Healthcare.gov.
+If they qualify for ACA marketplace coverage, they will need to go through the marketplace call center to select and enroll in a plan.
+To evaluate their health plan options before enrolling, applicants can use the “See plans” tool on HealthCare.gov.
 Once enrolled, they will need to report any changes and complete the renewal process through the marketplace call center.

-How does Healthcare.gov verify citizenship?
+How does HealthCare.gov verify citizenship?

 In the FFM, when applicants attest to being U.S. citizens and provide an SSN, their information is checked against information in SSA’s records to verify citizenship.

 SSA does not have citizenship records for some citizens, including many who were born outside the U.S. If citizenship cannot be verified electronically through SSA, applicants are asked if they are a naturalized or derived citizen.
 Some applicants who are naturalized or derived citizens can have their status verified instantly by providing numbers found in their Certificate of Citizenship or Certificate of Naturalization that will be matched with information in the SAVE program.